W-B28-web31/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    The useRouteMatch hook is useful anytime you are using <Route> just so you access
+    <Route>'s match data.
+It matches the URL exactly like a <Route> would, including the exact, strict, and sensitive options.
+    So instead of rendering a <Route>, we can just use useRouteMatch instead!

 2. How would you explain form validation to someone who has never programmed before?
+    Form validation is a fail-safe to ensure that the user has entered all the necessary data into the form and the pressed the Submit button.

 3. In 1-2 sentences, define end to end testing.

+    End-to-end testing is a technique used to test whether the flow of an application is correct right from start through finish and that the app is behaving as expected.
+The purpose of performing end-to-end testing is to identify system dependencies and to ensure that the data integrity is maintained between various system components and systems.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.